drikshathakur786/Hangman-Game-Project/README.md

 # 🎉 Hangman-Game-Project 🎮
 🔍 Hey there!
 Welcome to our awesome Hangman Game Project repository! 💻
-🤠 We're a group of cool peeps working on bringing back the classic Guess-the-Word game using Python. 📦
+🤠 We're a dynamic duo working on bringing back the classic Guess-the-Word game using Python. 📦
 ✨ Join us as we code, document, and have a blast with Hangman! 🎉

 ## Team Members